 If you could read one book again for the first time, which one would it be?

-When you’re not teaching or writing, how do you like to spend your free time?
+When you’re not juggling writing and work, how do you like to spend your free time?

 Is there anything else you’d like to share with us about upcoming projects or events (or anything at all!)?